-- My go-to style are twist-out using Mielle Organics Twisting Butter or Curling Custard, ORS for naturals styling milk or leave in butter.
-I normally use the (L.O.C method leave in conditioner, oil and cream) when doing this style.
-I leave my twist in for 2-3 days then I take them out and wear as is for the rest of the week.
+- My go-to style is twist-out using Mielle Organics Twisting Butter or Curling Custard, ORS for naturals styling milk or leave in butter.
+I normally use the (L.O.C method leave-in conditioner, oil and cream) when doing this style.
+I leave my twist in for 2-3 days then I take them out and wear as-is for the rest of the week.

 - When doing a Wash n Go my steps are: water, oil, cream, then gel.
 I use Miss Jessie’s, Taliah Waajid, or Tailored Beauty products.
 I’ve learned that doing the water, oil, cream, then gel method helps my hair stay moisturized for more than 3 days which helps the style last longer.